-UNMIK organises administration in Kosovo in four Pillars14: Pillar I stands for "Police and Justice", Pillar II for "Civil Administration", both under the direct leadership of the United Nations.
-Pillar III is "Democratization and Institution Building", led by the OSCE, and Pillar IV is "Reconstruction and Economic Development", led by the EU.
-It is obvious, the only a good and sound cooperation between those pillars and the actors in there guarantees sustainable results.
+UNMIK organises the administration in Kosovo according to four "Pillars":17 Pillar I deals with "Police and Justice", Pillar II the "Civil Administration", both under the direct leadership of the United Nations.
+Pillar III, "Democratization and Institution Building", is led by the OSCE, and Pillar IV, being "Reconstruction and Economic Development", is led by the EU.
+It must be obvious that only good and sound cooperation between the roleplayers responsible for each of these Pillars will guarantee sustainable results.
 But as experience has shown, this was not always the case.

-A main problem occurs in nearly all peacebuilding missions around the world and it also occurred in Kosovo: The necessary number of police was available months or even years later than planed.
-For Kosovo, there have been 4.700 UNMIK police offis. www.unmikonline.org, Wilson 2006 cers scheduled.
-In March 2000 (months after the war had ended), only 2.400 police officers have been there, in September 4.000.
-These officers came from 53 different counties (see picture 4 with data from 2001) and have been allocated to 42 police stations (Stodiek 2003), resulting in some 50 separate national police units practising their own brand of law and order while at the same time preaching the gospel of universal standards (Hansen 2002).
+A particular and key problem occurs in nearly all peacebuilding missions around the world, and so too in Kosovo.
+The necessary number of police was made available months or even years after being planned for.
+For Kosovo, 4 700 UNMIK police officers were scheduled.
+In March 2000 (months after the war had ended), only 2 400 police officers had been placed there, and in September of that year it went up to 4 000.
+As Table 1 shows, these officers came from 53 different counties and were allocated to 42 police stations (Stodiek, 2003), resulting in some 50 separate national police units practising their own brand of law and order while at the same time preaching the gospel of universal standards (Hansen, 2002).